The Illusion of AI Expertise Under Uncertainty: Navigating Elusive Ground Truth via a Probabilistic Paradigm: Empirical Results

 The overall distribution of $\Delta=H-M$, where $\Delta$ tends to be relatively higher $p_d\rightarrow1.0$ compared to $p_d\rightarrow0.6$ where average $\Delta=H-M$ for F1 drops to near zero, is further illustrated in Figure~\ref{fig:delte}.
 Without stratification by uncertainty, based on aggregate performance, we would have drawn a misleading conclusion that there is no statistically significant difference between a weak algorithm (including models) and expert doctors.
 For instance, previous studies have reported \cite{Tiu2022, Lee2025-yl} that the models achieve expert level performance in CheXpert dataset, where the model scores F1 0.60 while the radiologists score F1 0.62 across 5 pathologies.
 Drawing parallels to our study, for instance for Cardiomegaly, the difference between human and Gemini 3 $\Delta = 0.68 - 0.66 = 0.02$, but as $p_d\rightarrow1.0$ the performance of the Gemini 3 model compared to humans is much lower with $\Delta=0.35$ as shown in Table~\ref{tab:exampleperfvar}.

 In the population-wide mammogram screening dataset \cite{Eisemann2025-gq}, which has public results for their proprietary AI model, we reuse existing results and stratify them by $p_d$.
 In this dataset, 2 doctors independently provide their finding and when there is disagreement, a third consensus label is used as the ground truth.
 We select the set of around 200000 samples where doctors provided their finding (normal, suspicious) without AI assistance, and compare the doctors' majority finding with the model's prediction.
-Since in this dataset another independent doctor's finding label is not available to compare with the ground truth, we randomly select one of the labels from the ground truth as another human label $\text{H}'$.
-As shown in Table~\ref{tab:momogram}, $\text{H}'$ drops dramatically to 0.48 F1 (expected F1 is 0.41 as per Equation~\ref{equ:equationf1}), while accuracy is 0.66 (expected accuracy is 0.60 Equation~\ref{equ:expectedacc}), and as a consequence the $\Delta$ between humans and the model narrows down the most.
+In this dataset another independent doctor's finding label is not available to compare with the ground truth, so we randomly select one of the labels 5 times from the ground truth labels and average the score to mimic the average performance of any other human $\text{H}'$.
+As shown in Table~\ref{tab:momogram}, the difference in expected performance and models $\Delta_{E-M}$ narrows as certainty lowers as shown when $p_d \rightarrow 0.67$ compared to $p_d \rightarrow 1.0$.